 - PMOs vary per country, within and across industries

 - Vary from being a success to a failure

 - Vary from being secretarial support to running mega projects

-- Researchers unable to agree on a single categorization due to their limited sample size
+- Researchers are unable to agree on a single categorization because of their limited sample size

-- PMO involved at both levels of strategy formulation and strategy execution
+- PMOs are involved at both levels of strategy formulation and strategy execution

 - PMO names vary from the generic to the specific

 - Not a profession, therefore limited potential impact on senior management